rajakumarjha/Optimised-DS-to-process-student-record/README.md

 ##  How to use this code
 1. Clone the code to your local
-2. Run it for first time, it will throw some error as there will be mo file in the present directory (it will create a new file)
+2. Run it for first time, it will throw IO error as there will be mo file in the present directory (it will create a new file)
 3. Re-run the app, boom!!
 You are good to go.

 ## Remark